Akii/commercetools-sdk-java-v2-custom-types/README.md

 }
 ```

-Alternatively, you can provide the product types yourself.
+Alternatively, you can provide the types yourself.
-To do so, do not specify client credentials but instead, configure the path to the product types JSON file.
+To do so, configure paths to the JSON files instead.

 ```kotlin
 import de.akii.commercetools.api.customtypes.plugin.gradle.commercetoolsCustomTypes